joezuntz/ridges_toolkit/emu/readme.md

 # Emulator
-Emulator for tangential shear prediction from ridges. **atm works for one bin pair only** A few examples can be found in `notebooks/`.
+Emulator for tangential shear prediction from ridges.
+A few examples can be found in `notebooks/`.